mparno/fenics-web/source/doc/demos/pde/poisson/python/documentation.rst

 .. index:: VariationalProblem

 Now, we have specified the variational forms and can consider the solution of the variational problem.
-First, a ``VariationalProblem`` object is created using the bilinear and linear forms, and the Dirichlet boundary condition.
+First, a :py:class:`VariationalProblem` object is created using the bilinear and linear forms, and the Dirichlet boundary condition.
 Then, to solve the problem, the ``solve`` function is called, and the solution is returned in ``u``.

 .. code-block:: python